OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-library-angular.md

-# openvidu-libraryangular
+# openvidu-library-angular

 <a href="#" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

-OpenVidu Library Angular is one of the simplest and quickest tutorial to add videoconference capabilities to your existing web application.
+OpenVidu Library Angular is one of the simplest and quickest tutorials to add videoconference capabilities to your existing web application.
 This tutorial uses _openvidu-angular_ library.

 ## Running this tutorial